Quick Summary

 Famous Gupta Dynasty rulers include Chandragupta I, Samudragupta, Chandragupta II, and Kumargupta I.

-The Gupta Dynasty ruled India from around 320 to 467 CE.
+The Gupta Dynasty ruled India from around 320 to 467 CE, ushering in a golden age of cultural, scientific, and economic advancements.

 Samudragupta is widely regarded as the greatest king of the Gupta Dynasty, as the empire expanded to its largest territorial extent during his reign.

-Sri Gupta founded the Gupta Dynasty around the early to mid-4th century.
+Sri Gupta founded the Gupta Dynasty around the early to mid-4th century, laying the foundation for one of ancient India’s most influential empires.

-Vishnugupta Chandraditya (Gupta script: Vi-ṣ-ṇu-gu-pta, Sanskrit: विष्णुगुप्त) was one of the lesser-known monarchs of the Gupta Dynasty and is generally considered to be the last recognized ruler of the Gupta Empire.
+Vishnugupta Chandraditya (Gupta script: Vi-ṣ-ṇu-gu-pta, Sanskrit: विष्णुगुप्त) was one of the lesser-known monarchs of the Gupta Dynasty and is generally considered to be the last ruler of the Gupta Dynasty.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.